rparnas/ry-docs/retro-software-compatibility.md

 **PCEm** is an emulator whose goal is to emulate PC hardware at low level with high accuracy.
 It achieved this for **DOS** and **Windows** era PCs and was actively developed from 2007 to 2020.
 A successor project, begun in 2016, is **86Box**. **86Box** has aggressively expanded the range of hardware that can emulated and has also taken on other improvements.

 The focus of **PCEm** and later **86Box** historically ended around the Pentium II era (when **Windows 9x** dominated).
 Pentium III and 4 systems have generally been outside of their project scope.
 Pentium III and 4 systems accompanied a rapid increase in PC hardware complexity and the rise of 3D tech.
 Accurately emulating this hardware requires substantially more work than earlier PC platforms, and emulating the increasingly fast CPUs would be very demanding.
-Because of this, there is a bit of an awkward compatability gap for late **Windows 98** and early **Windows XP** software, especially games built on dead-end 3D tech.
+Because of this, there is a bit of an awkward Compatibility gap for late **Windows 98** and early **Windows XP** software, especially games built on dead-end 3D tech.

 > Recommendations:
 > * Try **DOSBox** first for almost any **DOS** program and for more simple **Windows 3.1** programs.